 Dragon Li appreciates the outdoors and absolutely loves exploring.
 Consider a catio as a way to keep your cat safe while also giving them outdoor time.
 You can also train your Dragon Li to walk on a leash to give it some much-needed room to roam.

 While the Dragon Li has no specific dietary needs, it is essential to provide your cat with high-quality cat food from diverse sources.
 Like all cats, the Dragon Li is a carnivore.
 This cat thrives on a high-protein diet for growth and energy.
+A mix of dry, wet, and fresh cat food will provide nutrition and flavor variety.

 Along with quality food, provide your Dragon Li with fresh water at all times.
 A water fountain is a great way to boost your cat’s water intake.
 Cats are naturally attracted to running water.
 The constant water flow inhibits bacteria growth, and the fountain’s filter will purify the water to remove bad taste and odor that may deter your cat from drinking.

-If you do not have a fountain, make sure to change your cat’s water daily to prevent it from getting stale and dirty.
+If you do not have a fountain, make sure to change your cat’s water daily to prevent it from getting stale and dirty. cats do not have a high thirst drive, so can become dehydrated quickly.
+A water fountain and multiple sources of fresh, clean water help encourage them to drink.

 The Dragon Li is happy to please and catches on quickly.
 Consider clicker training for this smart breed.
 With patience, you can treat your cat to high-five, come, sit, lay down, and fetch.